OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/virtual-machines/linux/redhat-create-upload-vhd.md

         # Use graphical install
         text

-        # Do not run the Setup Agent on first boot
+        # Do not run hello Setup Agent on first boot
         firstboot --disable

         # Keyboard layouts